 Yes?
 Is it still valid?

 You passport will serve dozens of purposes when you first move away, so it should be up-to-date, valid for at least six months from departure and in good condition.
-In Spain, I had to use my passport to sign up for my residency card, prove I could rent an apartment, open a bank account, and travel outside of the EU.
-It’s one of my most important belongings, and has even had to get new pages put into it.
+In Spain, I had to use my passport to sign up for my residency card, prove I could rent an apartment, open a bank account and travel outside of the EU.
+It’s one of my most important belongings, and I’ll soon get one for Micro.

 It’s all good practice, really – in Spain’s case, the waiting will become part of everyday life!